minecraft-access/minecraft-access/CONTRIBUTING.md

 - When running the game with IDE, the main directory is `{platform directory}/run` (`.minecraft` in production environment), you can see familiar directories like `config`, `mods`, `saves` under it.
 - You can run `gradlew {platform}:build` to build mod for a specific platform (when root Gradle `build` task fails for some reason), built mod jars are under `{platform directory}/build/libs`, the one without a suffix.

-For more developing tips, see [this section of Fabric wiki](https://docs.fabricmc.net/develop/ide-tips-and-tricks).
+For more developing tips, see [the relative page of Fabric wiki](https://docs.fabricmc.net/develop/ide-tips-and-tricks).

 ## Project Structure